nucypher/nucypher/docs/source/staking/running_a_worker.rst

     # Change the Ethereum provider to use
     nucypher ursula config --provider <PROVIDER URI>

+    # Accept payments for service using the SubscriptionManager contract on polygon/mumbai
+    nucypher ursula config --payment-method SubscriptionManager --payment-network mumbai

     # View the current configuration
     nucypher ursula config